We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Integrated Safety Response (ISR)

 Canterbury and Waikato use the ISR model to address and respond to family violence and sexual violence.
-It brings together Police, Department of Corrections, Ministry of Justice, Ministry of Social Development, Ministry of Education, District Health Boards, Accident Compensation Corporation, local iwi, specialist family violence non-government organisations and Kaupapa Māori services to support victims and their families.
+It brings together Police, Department of Corrections, Ministry of Justice, Ministry of Social Development, Ministry of Education, District Health Boards, Accident Compensation Corporation, local iwi, specialist family violence non-government organisations and kaupapa Māori services to support victim-survivors and their whānau or families.

 Integrated Safety Response (ISR) | New Zealand Police